In Vitro Fertilisation (IVF)

 IVF with donor sperm for lesbian motherhood

 With the ROPA method, motherhood is shared by both women from the start.
-One is the genetic mother and the other is the birth mother.
+One as the genetic mother and the other as the gestating one.

-Every patient is a unique individual.
-For this reason, our treatments at Bernabéu Institute are tailored to every one of our patients.
-Our goal is to locate the source of infertility among couples and select the most effective treatment.
-The male’s sperm and hormone levels are analyzed and, if necessary, a urological assessment is performed.
+Every patient is a unique individual; for this reason, our treatments at Instituto Bernabeu are tailored for each of our patients.
+Our aim is to locate the couple’s source of infertility and design the most effective treatment.
+The male’s sperm and hormone levels are analysed and, if necessary, a urological assessment is performed.

 In the case of women, their cervical canal and endometrial cavity are examined, as well as possible alterations in their fallopian tubes and their menstrual cycle patterns.
 These are accompanied by detailed assessments of the couple’s sexual health.

 This process ensures that IVF is the correct solution to the patients’ infertility problems and that they are physically and psychologically ready to begin the cycle.
 If this is not the case, the patients are offered other treatment options.

 ~ 8/12 days